goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/6-instance-groups/_index.md

 weight = 6
 +++

 Ansible Tower clustering allows you to easily add capacity to your Tower infrastructure by adding instances.
-In a single-group Tower cluster where all instances are within the `tower` group there is no way to influence what node will run a job, the cluster will take care of scheduling Jobs as it sees fit.
+In a single-group Tower cluster where all instances are within the `tower` group there is no way to influence which node will run a job, the cluster will take care of scheduling Jobs as it sees fit.

-To enable more control over what node is running a job, Tower 3.2 saw the introduction of the **Instance Groups** feature.
+To enable more control over which node is running a job, Tower 3.2 saw the introduction of the **Instance Groups** feature.
 Instance groups allow you to organize your cluster nodes into groups.
 In turn Jobs can be assigned to Instance Groups by configuring the Groups in Organizations, Inventories or Job Templates.

 {{% notice tip %}}
 The order of priority is **Job Template > Inventory > Organization**.
 So Instance Groups configured in Job Templates take precedence over those configured in Inventories, which take precedence over Organizations